linode/docs/docs/applications/containers/how-to-monitor-containers-with-the-elastic-stack/index.md

 1. Familiarize yourself with Linode's [Getting Started](/docs/getting-started/) guide and complete the steps for deploying and setting up a Linode running a recent Linux distribution (such as Ubuntu 18.04 or CentOS 7), including setting the hostname and timezone.

 1. This guide uses `sudo` wherever possible.
-Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services.
+Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

-1. Follow our [UFW Guide](/docs/security/firewalls/configure-firewall-with-ufw/) in order to install and configure a firewall (UFW) on your Ubuntu or Debian-based system or our [FirewallD Guide](/docs/security/firewalls/introduction-to-firewalld-on-centos/) for rpm or CentOS-based systems.
+1. Follow our [UFW Guide](/docs/security/firewalls/configure-firewall-with-ufw/) in order to install and configure a firewall (UFW) on your Ubuntu or Debian-based system, or our [FirewallD Guide](/docs/security/firewalls/introduction-to-firewalld-on-centos/) for rpm or CentOS-based systems.
 After configuring the firewall, ensure that the necessary ports are open in order to proceed with connections over for the rest of this guide:

         sudo ufw allow ssh